priyammaz/MyTorch/README.md

 ### References

 There were a ton of really helpful resources that I used to make MyTorch!
-There are too many include all of them here, so I have placed links at the top of every file with the resources you should definitely explore!
+There are too many to include all of them here, so I have placed links at the top of every file with the resources you should definitely explore!
 But the main inspirations were:

 - Awesome implementation at [Autograd-from-Scratch](https://github.com/eduardoleao052/Autograd-from-scratch/tree/main) repository by [eduardoleao052](https://github.com/eduardoleao052)!
 - [MicroGrad](https://github.com/karpathy/micrograd) is a great place to get started!'